Skip to main content

 Live GPS tracking

-While a run is ongoing, the driver’s location is tracked via GPS and shown on a live map in the delivery run detail screen.
+While a run is ongoing, the driver’s location is shown on a live map in the delivery run detail screen.
 You can see:

 • Which stops they’ve completed (shown in green)